top of page

 This depends on the article being mended.

-My calendar is usually booked out 6 to 8 weeks ahead.
+My calendar is usually booked out 4 to 6 months ahead.
 Then add the time it takes to repair and restore and shipping time.

 In most cases, I have to order raw materials as it is not possible to stock materials for every situation.